osgi/osgi.enroute.site/_FAQ/200-resolving.md

 As soon as you create Modules, you create a dependency management problem.

-Realising this the OSGi Alliance has evolved, through extensive experience, a generic Requirements-Capabilities [dependency management model](https://osgi.org/hudson/job/build.core/lastSuccessfulBuild/artifact/osgi.specs/generated/html/core/framework.module.html#framework.module.dependencies).
+Realizing this the OSGi Alliance has evolved, through extensive experience, a generic Requirements-Capabilities [dependency management model](https://osgi.org/hudson/job/build.core/lastSuccessfulBuild/artifact/osgi.specs/generated/html/core/framework.module.html#framework.module.dependencies).

 This model consists of a small number of primitive concepts:

-* **Artifact** (a.k.a _Thing_) - For OSGi the primary Artifact is the OSGi Bundle (a JAR file); but other  examples of Artefacts include software Certificates, or physical components such as a secure USB key store.
+* **Artifact** (a.k.a _Thing_) - For OSGi, the primary Artifact is the OSGi Bundle (a JAR file); but other examples of Artifacts include software Certificates, or physical components such as a secure USB key store.

-* **Environment** - The runtime Environment within which an Artefact may be installed: i.e. a physical host, a container, or an OSGi framework.
+* **Environment** - The runtime Environment within which an Artifact may be installed: i.e. a physical host, a container, or an OSGi framework.

-* **Resource** - A formal description of the Artifact specifying what that Artefact can contribute to the host Environment (its _Capabilities_) and what it needs from the Environment to function (its _Requirements_).
+* **Resource** - A formal description of the Artifact specifying what that Artifact can contribute to the host Environment (its _Capabilities_) and what it needs from the Environment to function (its _Requirements_).

-* **Namespace** Capabilities and Requirements are defined in appropriate [namespaces](https://osgi.org/specification/osgi.core/7.0.0/framework.namespaces.html); every _Requirement_ belongs to a namespace and can only require _Capabilities_ in the same namespace.
+* **Namespace** - Capabilities and Requirements are defined in appropriate [namespaces](https://osgi.org/specification/osgi.core/7.0.0/framework.namespaces.html); every _Requirement_ belongs to a namespace and can only require _Capabilities_ in the same namespace.

 * **Capability** - Describes a feature or function of the Resource when installed in the Environment.
 A Capability has a _type_ (specifying namespace) and a set of key/value _properties_.
 Properties are key value pairs, where the keys are strings and values can be scalars or collections of `String`, `Integer`, `Double`, and `Long`.

 * **Requirement** - Specifies a Capability needed in an Environment.
 A Requirement consists of a type and an _OSGi filter_ expressed as an LDAP expression.
 A Requirement can be _mandatory_ or _optional_.

 **Resolving** is then the process of constructing a complete, closed set of _Resources_ from a list of _initial Requirements_, a description of the Environment's _Capabilities_, and one or more _repositories_ with available _Resources_.
-Once this list of resources is known the associated artefacts can be installed.
+Once this list of resources is known the associated artifacts can be installed.

 ![image](https://user-images.githubusercontent.com/200494/31130842-cf5299d2-a858-11e7-907c-d6cb43954501.png)